 Before advertising your rental unit or signing a rental agreement, it’s crucial to understand your legal responsibilities as a Florida residential landlord.

-Chapter 83 Part II of the Florida Statutes outlines the rules governing the landlord and tenant relationship, including each party’s rights and duties, as well as key regulations related to habitability, security deposits, disclosures, and evictions.
+These rules include each party’s rights and duties, as well as key regulations related to habitability, security deposits, disclosures, and evictions.

 This guide, from Gulf Income Properties, covers the most important basics to help you stay compliant and protect your investment.